There are so many benefits of playdough for toddlers and preschoolers that it’s a great activity for them to do regularly.

 Playdough can be perfect for calming down a child and transitioning them from noisy play to some quiet time and relaxation.

-These are just some of the reasons highlighting the importance of playdough for learning and development in early childhood.
+These are just some of the reasons highlighting the importance of playdough in early childhood.